Broad-winged Hawk

 Colors

-Adults have a dark brown back and a white underside with heavy reddish-brown horizontal barring.
-The tail is the best giveaway, featuring bold, equal-width bands of black and white.
+Light morphs have dark brown upperparts and white underparts with reddish-brown horizontal barring.
+The tail is distinctive with bold, equal-width black and white bands.
+Dark morphs are entirely soot-brown.

 Key Features